-This multidisciplinary program incorporates required courses and electives from DePaul's management, finance and real estate departments; School of Accountancy; Center for Strategy, Execution and Valuation; and College of Computing and Digital Media.
+This multidisciplinary program incorporates required courses and electives from DePaul's management, finance and real estate departments; School of Accountancy; Strategy, Execution and Valuation program; and College of Computing and Digital Media.
 This rich curriculum will allow you to tailor your program to your career goals.

 In the program, you will gain the knowledge and skills to:

 - Define and manage various exposures that constitute the overall risk faced by a firm or enterprise.

 - Organize, model and quantify the exposures and risks faced by your organization.